Fulbourn: Railway

-Under an Act of 1845, the Newmarket Railway Company built a section of its line from Great Chesterford to Newmarket across the south-east of the parish.
+Under the Newmarket and Chesterford Railway Act 1846 (9 & 10 Vict. c. clxxii), the Newmarket Railway Company built a section of its line from Great Chesterford to Newmarket across the south-east of the parish.
 The line opened in 1848 but closed in 1851 and was formally abandoned in 1858, after the company completed the direct line from Cambridge which crosses Fulbourn north of the village to join the earlier line at Six Mile Bottom.

 A station was erected on the Balsham Road, but the building was demolished after 1930; various cuttings and a bridge were still visible in the 1980s.
 A new station for Fulbourn was opened by 1852 on Hay Street, renamed Station Road in the 20th century.
 That station was closed in 1967 and its buildings demolished after 1973, although the line remains open today.

 The village grew rapidly after the Second World War until the station was closed as a result of the Beeching Report.
 The station platform is still in place, albeit decayed, and a local campaign to reopen the station started in 2015.
 An experimental social media campaign to support the reopening was picked up by the local press.